sockir/power-automate-docs/articles/teams/native-approvals-in-teams.md

    ![Search for the app in Teams](../media/native-approvals-in-teams/more-apps-approvals.png)

 >[!TIP]
 >If you do not see the approvals app in the more apps menu, it is likely that your Teams Administrator has disabled the app in your tenant.
-Contat your Teams administrator to enable the approvals app from the Teams Admin center.
+Contact your Teams administrator to enable the approvals app from the Teams Admin center.

 ## Known issues